 You can’t write 50 pages of a novel, enjoy a dinner party, direct your kid’s play, and run a marathon on the same day.
 That’s just not how life works.
 Some concessions will have to be made so you can focus on what’s most important to you right now.

-Decisiveness and honesty are key to prioritization.
+Decisiveness and honesty are crucial to prioritizing goals.

 In an interview on The Tim Ferriss Show, James Clear makes this question actionable by asking, “What am I optimizing for [in my life right now]?”